SharePoint Web Parts

-SharePoint Designer workflows are a great way to automate business processes.
-This SharePoint workflow tutorial tells about how to create a simple SharePoint Designer 2013 workflow.
-If you are new to the subject, this post will show you the basics on how to create workflow in SharePoint.
+SharePoint Designer workflows are a powerful tool for streamlining and automating various business processes.
+This comprehensive SharePoint workflow tutorial will guide you step-by-step on how to create a workflow in SharePoint 2013, ensuring that even beginners can understand it with ease.
+If you are new to the subject, this post will serve as an excellent starting point, demonstrating the basics on how to create workflow in SharePoint.

-Let us consider the case of the SharePoint approval workflow example.
-Before the start, one should make sure that SharePoint Designer is installed and connected to a SharePoint site.
-Next, one should select a required SharePoint list or create a new one.
-We have created a custom SharePoint list for the following use case:
+Let us consider the case of the SharePoint 2013 approval workflow example.
+Before starting, make sure that SharePoint Designer is installed and connected to a SharePoint site.
+Next, select a required SharePoint list or create a new one.
+We created a custom SharePoint list for the following use case:

 • Step 1: Requester makes an improvement suggestion regarding a company policy and indicates it on the related SharePoint list.

-• Step 2: His request goes to CEO for approval via email.
+• Step 2: His request goes to the CEO for approval via email.

 • Step 3.
 CEO approves or rejects the request.

-• Step 4: Requester is noticed about the result via email.
+• Step 4: Requester is notified about the result via email.
 The end of the workflow.

-The algorithm can be applied to the similar use cases related to document approvals, expense claims, time-sheet approvals, vacation approvals, invoice payment approvals, etc. There is a tutorial of how to create workflow in SharePoint below.
+The algorithm can be applied to similar use cases related to document approvals, expense claims, time-sheet approvals, vacation approvals, invoice payment approvals, etc. You can find a detailed guide on how to create a workflow in SharePoint below:

 Select “Workflows” on the left navigation pane.